samreiss/emge-art-react-web/README.md

 ### Build Step

 In this step, the Node.js image is used to build the frontend application.
-The necessary dependencies are installed, and the application is built using npm.
-The resulting build artifacts are stored in the `/var/www/clientapp_frontend/build/` directory.
+The necessary dependencies are installed, and the application is built using yarn.
+The resulting build artifacts are stored in the `/var/www/clientapp_frontend/dist/` directory.

 ### Release Step with NGINX and Alpine Linux